 The CP defines the responsible organizations related to the activities, along with their roles and responsibilities.
 In addition, the CP defines physical, functional, personnel-related and technical security requirements that the CA complies with in its activities.

-This CP is a set of rules drawn up by OP Financial Group for implementing Certificate Service and issuing Certificates for the use of OP Services Ltd's services.
+This CP is a set of rules drawn up by OP-Services Ltd for implementing Certificate Service and issuing Certificates for the use of OP Financial Group's Web Services channel.

 Identification information: